 “Nothing.”

-“Mum…”
+“Mum . . .”

 “Suno!” she yelled to his father, then placed her phone down on the table, giving Rohit a view of the ceiling.
 A few moments later, both of his parents appeared on the screen, his dad wearing a wide grin and an enormous winter jacket, his mother looking away, sullen.

-“Rohit, they’re winning 14-0,” his father exclaimed.
-The man had spent decades taking his son to 49ers games, but the boy never seemed to take an interest, or even understand the rules.
+“Rohit, they’re winning fourteen to nothing,” his father exclaimed.
+The man had spent decades taking his son to 49ers games, but the boy never took an interest, or even understand the rules.
 Rohit had secretly streamed cricket matches to his AR specs while sitting in the hot bleachers beside his dad.
 Now Rohit just shrugged.

-“Cool, papa.
+“Cool, Papa.
 What’s with the jacket?”

 “Oh, I was just shoveling Dr. Suda’s walkway.
 He’s too old to do it himself.”